Edwards67/Edwards67/README.md

 ### Hi there 👋

+## Skills
+- Java
+- Python
+- Quick learner

+## Links
+- Github.com/Edwards67

+## Career Objective
+- Computer Science, hands on experience, working on apps, programs, etc for any platform

+## Aspirations
+- Be the best I can be
 <!--
 **Edwards67/Edwards67** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.